Research

 2 Secondary production of benthic ecosystem in tidal flats

-In the Seto Inland Sea, the catch of asari clam (Manila clam) has greatly decreased from 1980s to 2010s.
-Tidal flat ecosystems have also changed.
-To evaluate the importance of tidal flat ecosystems and contribute to the conservation, we have investigated interspecific relationships between clams and their predators or ecological characteristics of dwelling organisms.
+In the Seto Inland Sea, the catch of asari clam (Manila clam Ruditapes philippinarum) has declined sharply from the 1980s to the 2010s, accompanied by changes in tidal flat ecosystems.
+To assess the ecological importance of these habitats and support conservation efforts, we investigate interspecific relationships between clams and their predators, as well as ecological characteristics of associated organisms.

 <Moon snail>

-Laguncula pulchella is a moon snail that feeds mainly on bivalves.
-It had been an endangered species in western Japan, but this species has been an alien species by being mixed with clam seedlings imported from foreign countries and released to the tidal flats in many areas.
-We have studied biological characteristics of this species to contribute to the effective management of the non-indigenous population.
+Laguncula pulchella is a moon snail that feeds primarily on bivalves.
+Once considered endangered in western Japan, this species has become invasive after being introduced via imported clam seedlings released into tidal flats.
+We study it's biological characteristics to inform effective management of this non-indigenous population.

 <Sea spider>

-Nymphonella tapetis is an endoparasitic sea spider and is a harmful parasite for clams inhabiting tidal flats.
-We have studied host-parasite relationships between the sea spider and host clams, to contribute to reduce the impact of parasitism.
+Nymphonella tapetis is an endoparasitic sea spider and that poses a significant threats to clams inhabiting tidal flats.
+We exmine host-parasite interactions to mitigate the impact of parasitism.

 <Asari clam>

-The asari clam Ruditapes philippinarum is the most important clam at tidal flats in Japan.
-We have studied their growth and other biological traits such as shell morphology, aiming an increase in their production.
+The asari clam Ruditapes philippinarum is the most important bivalve species in Japanese tidal flats.
+We investigate its growth and other biological traits, including shell morphology, with the aim of enhancing production.

 <Fishes>

-We are studying ecological traits of some fish species including flatfishes around tidal flats.
+We also study ecological traits of fish species associated with tidal flats, including flatfishes.

 3 Biological characteristics of demersal fishes in the Joban water

-The Joban water is a highly productive area where the Oyashio (cold current) and Kuroshio (warm current) collide.
-We have continued studies on ecological traits of demersal fishes including flatfishes in this area.
+The Joban water is a highly productive region where the Oyashio (cold current) and Kuroshio (warm current) converge.
+We conduct ongoing studies on ecological traits of demersal fishes, including flatfishes, in this area.

 (Trawl survey in Sendai Bay)

-(Snailfish Liparis tanakae, a predator for flatfish juveniles)
+(Snailfish Liparis tanakae, a predator of flatfish juveniles)

 (Snow crab caught in the Joban water)